-Mother, freelance writer, author; world traveler limited only by funds, time, and a large hairy dog; food-blogger and mad keen cook; chocolate aficionado, owl watcher, and serious outdoor activity enthusiast – I live on the beautiful northern shore of Lake Ontario in historic Kingston.
+Mother, food columnist, freelance writer, author; world traveler limited only by funds, time, and a large hairy dog; food-blogger and mad keen cook; chocolate aficionado, owl watcher, and serious outdoor activity enthusiast – I live on the beautiful northern shore of Lake Ontario in historic Kingston.

 I was born on an overseas business trip.